THE "SINGLES" GROUP

 To die to Moses by means of faith in Christ and baptism in water, and then not proceed to union with the living Christ, is to abide in a state of lawlessness.
 The spiritual “single” is a lawless individual.
 He is not under the headship of the Ten Commandments or of Christ.

 Marriage to Christ is the all-important issue of the Christian salvation.
-If we are not married to Him in daily vital relationship, if we are not abiding in His Presence, thinking His thoughts, obeying His every desire, we are not keeping our part of the new covenant.
+If we are not married to Him in daily vital relationship, if we are not abiding in His Presence, obeying His every desire, we are not keeping our part of the new covenant.
 We will not bring forth fruit.
 We will be removed from the Vine and will wither and die.
 Our end shall be the fire (John 15:6; Hebrews 6:8).

 Let us consider for a moment the nature of the new covenant—God’s means of redemption through faith in Christ.